martingabelmann/awesome/README.md

 ```

 **Keybindings section**
-if it's change with the keyboard, we need to replace
+if it's changed with the keyboard, we need to replace
 ```lua
 function ()
             local screen = mouse.screen